Health Care Flexible Spending Account

 When will the remaining prior plan year funds carryover into the new plan year?
 Carryover funds will be available on the first day of the new plan year.
 However, the amount of the carryover will not be determined until the end of the run-out period for the previous plan year.

-During the run-out period, which account will be used first – the 2018 account or the carryover amount from the 2017 account?
-The 2018 (current) account will pay first and the 2017 (carryover) account will pay second.
-After the run-out period, any amount between $25 and $500 remaining in the 2017 will be added to the 2018 account balance.
+During the run-out period, which account will be used first – the current plan year account or the carryover amount from the past year?
+The current plan year account will pay first and the past year (carryover) account will pay second.
+After the run-out period, any amount between $25 and $500 remaining in the past year account will be added to the current year account balance.

 Does an employee need to elect an FSA for the following plan year to have the FSA funds carryover?
 No.